curedao/docs/README.md

 Digital health companies can save months of development time and tens of thousands of dollars by using our platform instead of reinventing the wheel.
 A usage-based subscription platform for health application developers would start at $0.50/end-user per month.

-#### Sponsored Apps

-This technology can also be used to dramatically drive down the costs of pharmaceutical post-marketing research.
-Sponsor apps using the platform can be provided to hospitals, insurers, and pharmaceutical companies who wish to improve patient outcomes and potentially gather patient-authorized anonymized patient data.

 #### Data Licensing

 Electronic health records (EHRs) can be used to support randomized controlled trials (RCTs).
 A [meta-analysis](https://pubmed.ncbi.nlm.nih.gov/30718353/) found that the per-patient cost in EHR-supported trials varied from [$44 to $2000](https://pubmed.ncbi.nlm.nih.gov/30718353/).
-Using NFTs we can link donated data to the patient so that they may receive ongoing royalty payments for the use of their data once new interventions reach the market.
+Using NFTs, we can link donated data to the patient to receive ongoing royalty payments for the use of their data once new interventions reach the market.

 #### Software Licensing

 Although the project core framework will be open-source for any non-commercial purpose.
-However, we will utilize a [Fair-code](https://faircode.io) or [Fair Source](https://fair.io/?a) licensing model to generate revenue when utilized by for-profit entities.
-Licensing fees will be negotiated such that a fraction of the profits generated by the licensee's use of the project.
+However, we will utilize a [Fair-code](https://faircode.io) or [Fair Source](https://fair.io/?a) licensing model to generate revenue when used by for-profit entities.
+Licensing fees will be negotiated such that a fraction of the profits generated by the licensee's project use.

 ## 📔 Legal Framework

-A decentralized autonomous organization, or a “DAO,” is an “organization” encoded as a transparent computer program, controlled by the organization members, and not by a central corporate entity.
-In order to facilitate the entering of contracts, CureDAO will utilize an unincorporated nonprofit association (UNA) as a ‘wrapper’.
+A decentralized autonomous organization, or a "DAO," is an "organization" encoded as a transparent computer program, controlled by the organization members and not by a central corporate entity.
+CureDAO will utilize an unincorporated nonprofit association (UNA) as a 'wrapper' to facilitate the entering of contracts.

 ## 😷 Privacy

-To protect privacy, CureDAO will use deidentification and obfuscated but equivalent data synthetically derived from actual patient data.
+CureDAO will use deidentification and obfuscated but equivalent data synthetically derived from actual patient data to protect privacy.

 ![de-identification](assets/privacy/deidentification.png)

 ### De-identification Methods

-Data de-identification is the process of eliminating Personally Identifiable Data (PII) from any document or other media, including an individual’s Protected Health Information (PHI).
-The HIPAA Safe Harbor Method is a precise standard for the de-identification of personal health information when disclosed for secondary purposes.
+Data de-identification is the process of eliminating Personally Identifiable Data (PII) from any document or other media, including an individual's Protected Health Information (PHI).
+The HIPAA Safe Harbor Method is a precise standard for de-identifying personal health information when disclosed for secondary purposes.

 ### Data De-identification Tools